jeanmajid/MCPE-Tool/README.md

 -- add an global config
 - add mcpe creator lsp basically / maybe even ai stuff
 - package manager, for custom packs also add a regolith filter that then supports it
-- module
+- module ideas
--- Import module, make index.js have a custom format allowing for globs -- Add helper methods like is in folder or is fileType for modules
+-- Import module, make index.js have a custom format allowing for globs
+- Init
+-- automatic eslint setup